jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 ### Benefit #3: Accepting services as arguments.

-If the object’s intial values are calculated by some service class, either the client would have to pre-calculate those values and pass them into the constructor, or pass the service itself into the constructor, like so.
+If the object's intial values are calculated by some service class, either the client would have to pre-calculate those values and pass them into the constructor, or pass the service itself into the constructor, like so.

 ```csharp
 public class User : Entity<UserId>